7 Ways To Convince Feral Cats to Take Shelter

 First, thank you to anyone out there who’s taken the time to build a feral cat shelter.
-Protection from the elements is vital, especially during the cold months, and your thoughtfulness will no doubt save many lives this winter.
+Protection from the elements is vital, especially during the cold months, and your thoughtfulness will no doubt save many lives during the winter.

-For those who of you haven’t yet constructed a shelter for your local feral colony?
+For those who haven’t yet constructed a shelter for your local feral colony?
 Check out this quick video.
-It’s a straight-forward, affordable approach suited for even the most novice of builders.
+It’s a straightforward, affordable approach suited for even the most novice of builders.

 Now, for those who are ready to outfit their finished shelter, you’re probably wondering how you go about convincing feral cats that it’s safe to enter.